department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/use-transferred-benefits.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-Your dependents may still qualify even if a child marries or you and your spouse divorce.
-However, Servicemembers and Veterans can revoke (cancel) or change a TOE at any time.
-If you want to totally revoke transferred benefits for a dependent and you’re still in the service, you must turn in another transfer request for the dependent through milConnect.
-If a dependent’s transfer eligibility (ability to get a TOE) has been totally revoked, you can’t transfer benefits again to that dependent.
+You may still qualify for benefits even if you are a dependent child who gets married or a dependent spouse who gets divorced.
+However, Servicemembers and Veterans can revoke (cancel) or change a Transfer of Entitlement (TOE) at any time.

 </div>
 </div>